facebookarchive/flux/examples/flux-concepts/README.md

 1. The main view subscribes to the TodoStore.
 2. It accesses a list of the Todos and renders them in a readable format for the user to interact with.
-3. When a user types in the title of a new Todo and hits enter the view will dispatch an action notifying all stores.
+3. When a user types in the title of a new Todo and hits enter the view tells the Dispatcher to dispatch an action.
+4. All stores receive the dispatched action.
-4. The TodoStore handles the action and adds another Todo to its internal data structure, then emits a "change" event.
+5. The TodoStore handles the action and adds another Todo to its internal data structure, then emits a "change" event.
-5. The main view is listening for the "change" event.
+6. The main view is listening for the "change" event.
 It gets the event, gets new data from the TodoStore, and then re-renders the list of Todos in the user interface.